Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Introduction

 Our error analysis of approximations of the Cauchy problem \eqref{E: time} is significantly more complicated.
-This reflects the fact that the proof of the comparison principle for \eqref{E: time} is much more delicate than that of \eqref{E: stationary}.
-The major steps in the comparison proof presented in \cite{time-dependent} are the use of sup- and inf-convolutions in time and the reduction to a stationary equation with a Kirchoff junction condition.
-In order to quantify this proof, it is first necessary to find a way around the blow-up argument that was used in \cite{time-dependent} to eliminate the time variable.
-We show below that it is actually unnecessary to employ blow-ups.
-However, the proof still relies on the continuity of sub-differentials of convex functions, and the modulus of continuity of the sub-differential is the main contributor to the error in our analysis.
-The fact of the matter is we do not know how to establish comparison for \eqref{E: time} without reducing it to a stationary equation like \eqref{E: stationary}.
-At this time, it's not clear to us that better estimates can be obtained without first finding a proof that takes full advantage of the time dependence.
+This reflects the fact that the proof of the comparison principle for \eqref{E: time} is more delicate than that of \eqref{E: stationary}.
+The major step in the comparison proof presented in \cite{time-dependent} is the reduction to a stationary equation with a Kirchoff junction condition using a blow-up argument.
+In order to obtain error estimates, we show in this paper that it is possible to reduce to a stationary equation without completely blowing-up the solutions at the junction.
+Instead of performing a blow-up, we study the difference of the solutions at a small but positive scale near the junction.
+To do this, we need to quantify the moduli of continuity of the time derivatives of the solutions.
+This step is the major contributor to the error and the reason it differs from the classical rate.